au-ts/cogent/docs/verification.rst

 the refinement proof, so we'll need to put a bit more effort to set up the verification chain for such Cogent programs.

 This time, we'll be using abstract functions and types to represent the C functions and types we wish to call and use.
-Our program will take in a toy ``KernelState`` type, and check the status of a magic number in this type.
-If the number has been corrupted, we'll cause a kernel panic, otherwise, continue on.
+Our program will take in a toy ``KernelState`` type, and check the status of a magic number in an object of this type.
+If the number has been corrupted, we'll cause a kernel panic; otherwise, continue on.

 The C code this time will involve the C standard library, which we don't want to pass into AutoCorres as it often causes errors.
-In realistic situations, the same issue can potentially be caused by system code included into Cogent programs that man not directly be verified along with the Cogent code (such as linux kernel headers), so we need a way to work around this.
+In realistic situations, the same issue can potentially be caused by system code included into Cogent programs that may not directly be verified along with the Cogent code (such as Linux kernel headers), so we need a way to work around this.

 Note that, as we will use types from the standard library that are not implemented in our antiquoted C or Cogent code, we must inform the compiler of the existence of these types.
-We do this with the flag ``--ext-type=types.cfg``, which points to the file in our example directory.
+We do this with the flag ``--ext-type=types.cfg`` (we have explained this flag in :ref:`first-program`), which points to the file in our example directory.
 As we'll use the file stream type, the only line in this file is ``FILE``.

 We'll write two wrapper files, each called ``wrapper.ac`` that contain different definitions of various library types and functions